Reporters who broke Harvey Weinstein story to speak at Benaroya Hall

 Weeks later, Kantor and Twohey’s reporting on Weinstein’s alleged sexual assault of women would ignite the #MeToo movement, and embolden women across the country and around the world to tell their stories of sexual assault and intimidation by powerful men.
 Of careers that never started, or were stopped in their tracks, and the resulting, lifelong emotional trauma.

-The stories also brought a change in the power balance between the sexes — and the 2018 Pulitzer Prize for Public Service for Kantor and Twohey, who went on to write “She Said,” about their pursuit of the Weinstein story.
+The stories also brought a change in the power balance between the sexes — and the 2018 Pulitzer Prize for public service for Kantor and Twohey, who went on to write “She Said,” about their pursuit of the Weinstein story.

-They will speak about all of it Jan.
-29 at Benaroya Hall, an event that, based on Kantor’s experience, will be more of a group-therapy session.
+They will speak about all of it on Jan.
+29 at Benaroya Hall, an event that, based on Kantor’s experience, likely will be more of a group-therapy session.

 “Some of them have been really emotionally intense,” Kantor said over the phone from New York recently.
 “I will be listening to every word people have to say.”